KmanK10/GrammarSolver/README.md

 - **Custom Grammar**: Includes some sample BNF grammar files for testing, with support for user-defined grammars.

 ## Usage
-1. **Prerequisites**: Ensure Java is installed and the support files (`GrammarMain.java`, `sentence.txt`, and other input files) are in the same directory as the project.
+1. **Prerequisites**: Ensure Java is installed and the support files (`GrammarMain.java`, `GrammarSolver.java`, and any input files) are in the same directory as the project.
 2. **Running the Program**:
    - Compile and run `GrammarMain.java`.
    - Enter the name of a BNF grammar file (e.g., `sentence.txt` or `grammar.txt`) when prompted.